How to Deposit Cash at an ATM

 - Get a receipt, preferably with images of each check you deposited on the receipt.

-- Confirm that your session has ended and that your account is no longer accessible before you walk away from the machine.
+- Confirm that your session ended and that your account is no longer accessible before you walk away from the machine.

 If you just need to deposit checks (no cash), try making deposits with your mobile device.